 What is stress?
 It is a feeling of physical or emotional tension.
-It can come from external or internal experiences that make a person feel frustrated, angry or even nervous.
-God in His wisdom created us in such a masterful way that our bodies are designed to react to any challenge or demand, and, this happens through stress.
-That means stress is a positive thing in our bodies since it allows us to avoid dangers or fulfill important tasks we have in life.
+It can come from external or internal experiences that make a person feel frustrated, angry, or even nervous.
+God, in His wisdom, created us in such a masterful way that our bodies are designed to react to any challenge or demand, and, this happens through stress.
+That means stress is a positive thing in our bodies, since it allows us to avoid dangers or fulfill important tasks we have in life.

 Acute stress is the positive stress we experience.
 It is the short-term stress that disappears quickly.
 The best-known reaction to acute stress is the “fight or flight” reaction that arises when you perceive a threat.
 In these situations, your reaction allows your brain to secrete hormones (for example, cortisol and adrenaline) that allow the pulse and breathing to increase, the muscles to tense, and the brain to consume more oxygen and increase its activity.
 The purpose of this kind of stress is to help you survive.
-You can feel it when you have to turn in an assignment on a specific date, when you step on the brake because a car got in your way, or when a dog started chasing you.
+You can feel it when you have to turn in an assignment on a specific date, when you step on the brake because a car got in your way, or when a dog starts chasing you.
 This kind of stress helps you control dangerous situations.

 But, the problem is when stress lasts a long time and becomes chronic stress.
 Any kind of stress that continues over the weeks or months is chronic.
 The dangerous aspect of this whole process is that the body gets used to it and does not realize the toxic stress it is experiencing.
 The body produces a higher level of stress hormones and does not have enough time to recover from it.
 These hormones build up in the blood and cause serious health problems.

 Step 3: Seek to communicate with God.
 It is the most important thing, what we should pursue the most when starting our day.
-A day entrusted to God is a whole different kind of day.
+A day entrusted to God is an entirely different kind of day.
 You will have a more positive perspective through which you will walk with God’s company and support.
 He is the source of love and understanding and He will understand everything you are going through.
 He will be your rock to whom you can hold.

 Step 4: Do not read all the news.
 Learn to filter and screen excessive information.
-It is a good thing to be informed and updated, but it is not good to feel overloaded with pessimistic news and overwhelming events.
-Use the time to go for a walk and make the best out of it, take deep breathes of clean air, play with your children, and whenever you read the news, read reliable sources.
+It is good to be informed and updated, but it is not good to feel overloaded with pessimistic news and overwhelming events.
+Use the time to go for a walk and make the best out of it, take deep breaths of clean air, play with your children, and whenever you read the news, read reliable sources.

 Step 6: Help others.
 I will briefly tell you one story that caught my attention.

 Nieng, who lives in Cambodia, has suffered several tragedies in her life.
 In 1974, she was hurt by a bomb that exploded at an airport.
-A year later, her two children, her mother and her husband, died.
-In 2000, she lost her home and other possessions in a fire incident, and three years later she lost her second husband.
-She reached to a point when she thought about taking her own life.
+A year later, her two children, her mother and her husband died.
+In 2000, she lost her home and other possessions in a fire and three years later she lost her second husband.
+She reached a point when she thought about taking her own life.

 Fortunately, Nieng found a way to cope with her situation.
 She also read the Bible, and what she learned helped her in such a way that she wanted to share it with others.
-Her story confirms the findings of a study developed by British researchers in 2008: in order to deal with stress, you will have to “do things for others”.
+Her story confirms the findings of a study developed by British researchers in 2008: in order to deal with stress, you will have to “do things for others.”
 And this is a “piece of advice that was written long time ago in the Bible” (Acts 20:35).

 She found a way to face her situation and move forward.
 You can do the same.
 When we take God’s hand, nothing is impossible for us.
 We will be able to face all difficult situations, even this pandemic.

-My friend who is reading this post today.
-I advise you to follow these steps so that you can move forward in the midst of this situation we are facing today.
+My friend who is reading this post today, I advise you to follow these steps so that you can move forward in the midst of this situation we are facing today.
 Do you know any other way to face situations like the one we are living today and move forward?
 Share it with us in the comments section.
 God bless you.